solliancenet/tech-immersion-data-ai/day1-exp4/README.md

     > The **Activity Runs** view allows you to monitor individual activities within your pipelines.
 In this view, you can see the amount of time each activity took to execute, as well as select the various icons under Actions to view the inputs, outputs, and details of each activity run.
 As with pipeline runs, you are provided with the Status of each activity.

-14. When the pipeline run is complete, return to the **Author** page by selecting the pencil icon in the left-hand menu.

 ## Task 2: Read streaming data from Cosmos DB using Databricks

 You have now used ADF to move data from various sources, including Cosmos DB, into an ADLS Gen2 filesystem.
-In this task, you will use an Azure Databricks notebook to extend the use of Cosmos DB further, by creating a connection to your Cosmos DB instance, using the Azure Cosmos DB Spark Connector, and querying streaming data from the Cosmos DB Change Feed.
+In this task, you will use an Azure Databricks notebook to extend the use of Cosmos DB further.
+You will create a connection to your Cosmos DB instance, using the Azure Cosmos DB Spark Connector, and query streaming data from the Cosmos DB Change Feed.

 1. In the [Azure portal](https://portal.azure.com), select **Resource groups**, select **Resource groups** from the left-hand menu, and then select the resource group named **tech-immersion**.